 Road to employment during the K to 12 transition

 “Because of the K to 12 program of DepEd, our school was affected.
-Our branch has closed and my employment was displaced,” said Ms. Maria Angelica Sancio, former permanent full-time guidance counselor of Asian Institute of Computer Studies-Rizal.
+Our branch has closed and I was displaced,” said Ms. Maria Angelica Sancio, former permanent full-time guidance counselor of Asian Institute of Computer Studies-Rizal.

-With a foreseen impact on labor, the Department of Labor and Employment came up with a mitigation measure that aims to provide assistance to displaced HEI personnel in their transition to full-time and self-employment through the K to 12 DOLE AMP which provides financial support, employment facilitation, and training and livelihood.
+With a foreseen impact on labor, the Department of Labor and Employment came up with a mitigation measure that aims to provide assistance to displaced HEI personnel in their transition to full-time and self-employment through the K to 12 DOLE Adjustment Measures Program (AMP) through financial support, employment facilitation, and training and livelihood.

 “The K to 12 DOLE AMP is a great help.
 First, with the financial assistance, it supported me during the time when I was unemployed and searching for a new job.
 Second, with the employment facilitation, the program provided me with list of companies and schools that I can apply for.
 Lastly, with the training and livelihood, TESDA provided me with the needed assistance,” Ms. Sancio explained.

-As of 31 May 2017, 38 beneficiaries of the K to 12 DOLE Adjustment Measures Program (K to 12 DOLE AMP) completed the program since its implementation in June 2016.
+As of 31 December 2017, 159 beneficiaries of the K to 12 DOLE AMP completed the program since its implementation in June 2016.
 These are some of the beneficiaries who successfully attained wage or self-employment: Ms. Graciel Torres and Mr. Mario Sangco of the Negros Island Region; Ms. Maria Angelica Sancio of Region 4-A; Ms. Lovely Joy Taa of Region 4-B; Ms. Sarah Jane Llorito of Region 6; and Ms. Lota Florentino of the Cordillera Administrative Region.